Gen*cides You Should Care About

 Ethiopia

 From 2020 to 2022, a “forgotten war” between the Ethiopian Federal Government and Tigray People’s Liberation Front plagued the population, leading to the deaths of over 400,000 soldiers and 518,000 civilians.
 During the war, the Ethiopian National Defense Forces (ENDF), Eritrean allies, and Amhara militias systematically targeted ethnic Tigrayans – as well as Kunama and Irob minorities – with many declaring their acts as genocidal.
 Over 120,000 women were sexually abused during the war, which encompassed gang rape, forced pregnancy, and sexual torture (including inserting rusted screws, metal spikes, sand, gravel, and letters into female’s reproductive organs).
 A note recovered from the uterus of a 26-year-old survivor reads, “we must make sure that the women of Tigray will not be able to bear children,” indicating genocidal intent.
 Among the women raped, over 15% of them have contracted HIV, a problem exacerbated by the Trump administration’s foreign aid cuts.
 As of July, more than 3,000,000 people have been displaced, and the conflict-related sexual violence is, unfortunately, still occurring today.
+The lack of attention this conflict has received is shocking.
+Why are lives in Ethiopia less valuable than lives in other war-torn areas?

 —————————————————————